freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 We consider the first two requirements and the last three preferred attributes.

-This Admin Guide will walk you through the entire experience, from planning to installation, to deployment, to ongoing maintenance.
+This Admin Guide covers planning, installation, deployment, and ongoing maintenance of a SecureDrop installation.

 .. _Responsibilities: